Gantogtokh Gantuya

-Gantogtokh Gantuya (born 14 May 1998) is a Mongolian footballer who plays as a midfielder for Mongolian Premier League club Tuv Buganuud and the Mongolian national team.
+Gantogtokh Gantuya (born 14 May 1998) is a Mongolian footballer who plays as a midfielder for Mongolian Premier League club Ulaanbaatar and the Mongolian national team.

 Club career

 In March 2022 Gantuya joined Tuv Buganuud from Ulaanbaatar City.

 International career

+Youth

 Gantuya made two appearances for Mongolia in 2020 AFC U-23 Championship qualification.

+Senior

-He made his senior international debut on 7 June 2021 in a 1–0 victory over Kyrgyzstan in 2022 FIFA World Cup qualification.
+Gantuya made his Mongolia national team debut on 7 June 2021 in a 1–0 victory over Kyrgyzstan in the 2022 FIFA World Cup qualification.
+In June 2023, he represented Mongolia at the 2023 Intercontinental Cup in India.

+On 11 June 2024, Gantuya scored his first international goal in a 2–1 win during the friendly match against Cambodia.